 The Board is committed to delivering high standards of corporate governance, a key element of which is managing the Company in a socially responsible way.
 We are mindful of the Company’s impact on our all our stakeholders, including employees, panellists, clients, suppliers, shareholders and local communities.
 As a global business, YouGov has the resources to make a positive contribution to society and to the environment.
 We aim to continually improve our work in these areas.

-Health and Safety
+Health and safety

-This information was last updated 4 April 2018.
+This information was last updated 27 March 2019.